roboscienceorg/book/source/Sensors/LocationSensors.rst

 environmental instrumentation.
 Normally this means that the environment is modified in some detectable manner.
-Similar approaches can be done outdoors, but since the introduction of GPS, it has dominated the localization approaches.
-GPS, the Global Positioning System, was developed for the US military for their localization and navigation requirements.
+Similar approaches can be done outdoors, but since the introduction of GPS, it has dominated the localization approaches. :index:`GPS`, the :index:`Global Positioning System`, was developed for the US military for their localization and navigation requirements.